 2. For participants who will be waived from undergoing bronchoscopy/BAL procedures: 18 years of age or older at the time of screening.

-2. Documented Alpha1-Proteinase Inhibitor (A1PI) genotype of Pi*Z/Z, Pi*Z/Null, Pi*Malton/Z, Pi*Null/Null, or other "at-risk" allelic combinations such as SZ (excluding MS and MZ) and an endogenous A1PI plasma levels of ≤11 μM.
+2. Documented Alpha1-Proteinase Inhibitor (A1PI) genotype of Pi*Z/Z, Pi*Z/Null, Pi*Malton/Z, Pi*Null/Null, or other "at-risk" allelic combinations such as SZ (excluding MS and MZ without the presence of another allowable at-risk genotype) and an endogenous A1PI plasma levels of less than or equal to (< or =)11 micrometer (μM) (< or = 0.572 milligrams per milliliter [mg/mL]).

-3. Screening levels of endogenous plasma (antigenic) A1PI of ≤11 μM may be collected at any time during the screening period for treatment-naïve participants, or following a 4 week minimum wash-out from previous augmentation therapy in treatment-experienced participants.
+3. Screening levels of endogenous plasma (antigenic) A1PI of < or =11 μM may be collected at any time during the screening period for treatment-naive participants, or following a 4 week minimum wash-out from previous augmentation therapy in treatment-experienced participants.

 4. Participants must have at least one of the following: clinical diagnosis of emphysema, evidence of emphysema on computerized tomography (CT) scan of the chest, and/or evidence of airway obstruction which is not completely reversed with bronchodilator treatment at the time of screening.

-5. If the participant is being treated with any respiratory medications including inhaled bronchodilators, inhaled anticholinergics, inhaled corticosteroids, or low-dose systemic corticosteroids (prednisone ≤10 mg/day or its equivalent), the doses of the participant's medications have remained unchanged for at least 14 days prior to screening.
+5. If the participant is being treated with any respiratory medications including inhaled bronchodilators, inhaled anticholinergics, inhaled corticosteroids, or low-dose systemic corticosteroids (prednisone < or =10 milligram per day (mg/day) or its equivalent), the doses of the participant's medications have remained unchanged for at least 14 days prior to screening.

 7. If female of childbearing potential, the participant presents with a negative pregnancy test at screening and agrees to employ adequate birth control measures for the duration of the study.